Authored by the expert who managed and guided the team behind the Nicaragua Property Pack

 What are the total closing costs as a percent in Nicaragua in 2026?

-The typical total closing-cost percentage for buyers in Nicaragua in 2026 is around 5% to 6% of the purchase price for most standard residential transactions.
+A realistic total closing-cost estimate in Nicaragua in 2026 is about 6% to 9% of the purchase price for a standard foreign residential purchase.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Nicaragua.